dweaver/onep-mock/README.md

 - [listing](https://docs.exosite.com/rpc#listing)
 - [lookup](https://docs.exosite.com/rpc#lookup)

-Compared with testing against the One Platform, onep-mock allows tests to run faster because it uses an in-memory database and runs locally with your app.
+Compared with testing against One Platform, onep-mock allows tests to run faster because it uses an in-memory database and can run locally with your app.
 It also provide richer feedback about app misbehavior and allows for working offline.

 ```
 $ npm install